Our People

 MaoHui Deng

-MaoHui Deng is a Lecturer in Film Studies at the University of Manchester.
-He is interested in the interdisciplinary conversations between cinema, ageing and dementia, and he ties these different discourses through the examination of time.
-He is currently working on a project on dementia and modernity.
+MaoHui Deng is a Lecturer in Film Studies at The University of Manchester.
+His interdisciplinary work draws from film and performance studies, gerontology, and dementia studies to explore the intersections of cinema, ageing, and dementia, tying these discourses together through the examination of time.
+He is currently working on a project on dementia and modernity and has received awards including the Faculty of Humanities Outstanding Teaching Award.

 View research profile